-Please note, these are just ideas.
-You will obviously structure packages in a way that will suit both you and your clients.
+Please note these are just ideas.
+You will structure packages in a way that suits both you and your clients.
 You may even prefer to charge per hour.

-There are various other factors that could come into play here.
+Various other factors could come into play here.
 This includes where the client wants to train.
-So if they want to train at their home, you need to factor in travel costs and time as well.
+So if they want to train at their home, you also need to factor in travel costs and time.
 20 minutes traveling to and from a client is 40 minutes you could have spent training someone else.
 And that might influence how much you charge them.

 This certainly is not an exact science.
-What I do suggest is that you talk to other personal trainers, see how they handle their fees and build up your strategy from there.
-Just don’t price yourself out of the market as many clients look at cost as a deciding factor when picking between their personal trainer.
+I suggest that you talk to other personal trainers, see how they handle their fees, and build up your strategy from there.
+Don’t price yourself out of the market, as many clients consider the cost a deciding factor when picking between their personal trainers.

 Remember, where you live can also play a huge part in pricing.
-A personal trainer in New York is certainly going to charge more than one working in a small, rural town.
+A personal trainer in New York will certainly charge more than one working in a small, rural town.

 #11 Set up a business bank account

-While it’s tempting to just use your personal bank account, if you have registered your business, it should have its own separate bank account.
+While it’s tempting to use your personal bank account, it should have a separate one if you have registered your business.
 That means you need to set up everything that goes with that.